AJohnstone2007/ART/old/gtb/README.md

 `gcc -ogtb -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`

 #### Important - compiler warnings

-GTB assumes that pointers and integers are the same size.
-This is not the case for 64-bit binaries, and as a result important parts of GTB will fail if compiled this way.
-A solution for 64-bit Windows systems is to compile using a 32-bit compiler such as mingw32.

 The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; these warnings can be ignored, hence the`no-write-strings` option above.